-2) The mailboxes for all 72 units at Johnston Gardens are housed within five mailbox kiosks, which are located near the main entrance to the subject property.7 None of the buildings at Johnston Gardens has an elevator.
+2) The mailboxes for all 72 units at Johnston Gardens are housed within five mailbox kiosks, which are located near the main entrance to the subject property.
+None of the buildings at Johnston Gardens has an elevator.
 Therefore, only the mailboxes for the ground-floor units must meet reachability requirements.

 There is sufficient clearance in front of all mailbox kiosks to allow for a parallel approach by persons using a mobility-assistive device such as a wheelchair.
-The height from the concrete pad where the kiosks are installed to the midline of the keyholes at the top two rows of mailboxes measured 54 1/2", which exceed the 54"-maximum allowed for a parallel approach by ANSI 1986.
-However, there is a 6 1/8" high curb.
-This curb creates an obstruction in front of the mailbox kiosks, which has a horizontal projection to mailboxes that was measured at no less than 36".
-So, even without regards to their heights, the mailboxes are rendered unreachable by virtue of the 36"-depth of the obstruction, which exceeds the 24"-maximum allowed in ANSI 1986 by 12".8
+The height from the concrete pad where the kiosks are installed to the midline of the keyholes at the top two rows of mailboxes measured 54 /2", which exceed

-5 See Appendix A, Photos 1B and 1C.
+&lt;sup>5 See Appendix A, Photos 1B and 1C.